dezswap/docs/content/en/docs/integration/sdk/query.md

 ### reverseSimulateSwapOperations

 Find required input for desired output.
+Useful when users want to receive an exact amount of the target token.

 - `askAmount`: Desired amount of the last operation's `ask_asset_info` token (in smallest unit)
 - `operations`: Swap path from `findRoutes()` or `findOptimalRoute()`